stnava/asymmetry/README.md

 you can build a symmetric template by running [antsMultivariateTemplate construction](https://github.com/ntustison/TemplateBuildingExample)

-where you input images and their reflections - I and reflection(I) around the axis of symmetry
+where you input images and their reflections - J and reflection(J) around the axis of symmetry

 you can reflect an image by: